 Students are expected to take notes during class and should not rely solely on material supplied by the instructors.
-Any content presented in class, whether verbally or in written form, could be used for assessment purposes.
-Class discussion is understood to constitute content.

 Use of Internet and Electronic Communication Devices in Class

 The Bachelor of Health Sciences program aims to create a supportive and respectful learning environment for all students.
 The use of laptop and mobile devices is acceptable when used in a manner appropriate to the course and classroom activities.
 However, research studies have found that inappropriate/off-topic use of electronic devices in the classroom negatively affects the learning of others during class time.